Pediatric Trauma Center

 - Trauma System development

 Partnerships are fundamental to the program.
-Existing partnerships with the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and the Feinstein Institute for Medical Research enable our patients and community to benefit from our scientific advances in care.
+Existing partnerships with the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and the Feinstein Institutes for Medical Research enable our patients and community to benefit from our scientific advances in care.

 The research team is dedicated to the education and development of new clinical scholars.
 We provide opportunities for research education to students, physician residents and interns from the Zucker School of Medicine.
 In addition, the team provides extensive educational support in the conduct of research to clinical staff at Cohen Children’s with the goal of improving clinical knowledge and best practice utilization.